 OTEL_RESOURCE_ATTRIBUTES environment variable.

 Attributes are separated by the comma character (

 (See more information about attributes and this environment variable.)

 If your host is deployed using Docker, Google Cloud, Google Kubernetes Engine, Amazon EC2, Amazon ECS, Amazon Elastic Beanstalk, Amazon EKS, or Azure, you can utilize the resource detection processor to automatically add metadata about the host to every metric data point.

 (See more information about the resource detection processor.)

-To enable the resource detection processor, edit the config file and add a value from the list below to
+To enable the resource detection processor, edit the configuration file and add a value from the list below to

 You can change the log level by editing the config file and adjusting

 You can tweak the collection interval of your hostmetrics by adjusting